boringmathematics/latex/README.md

-This repository is for LaTeX files and output PDF.
+This repository is for $\LaTeX$ files and output PDF.